GenericPirate/tmux/Contributing.md

 ### Small things

+- ([#3074](https://github.com/tmux/tmux/issues/3074)) Option to set the text shown with display-panes in the top right of the pane.

 - It would be nice if a menu item could be prefixed by a + (like - for disabled) and this mean the menu should not be closed when it is selected, instead the item text (or all items) should be regenerated.
 This would mean